 I see adults who are in therapy with me, and children and adolescents if I am seeing their parents for weekly strategy sessions, for medication.
-While I believe that some problems can improve with therapy alone and without medication, medication can be a valuable adjunct, and is occasionally only needed by itself.
-At the end of the initial evaluation I will give you my opinion on what treatment would be best for you.
+While I believe that some problems can improve with therapy alone and without medication, medication can be a valuable adjunct, and at the end of the initial evaluation I will give you my opinion on if this modality would be worth exploring.

 I do not accept money, dinners, or gifts from drug companies or their representatives.
 Not even pens or stickies.

 I frequently see adults with depression, anxiety, sleep difficulties or ADHD; family or relationship stress and separation or divorce; feelings of emptiness, or those suffering from grief, trauma, abuse (PTSD), or loss; and those having difficulty coping with medical issues.
 I also work with many adults on improving their time management, organizational, managerial and leadership skills.